ChechuJA/OCITest/Descargables/Terraform/terraform-questions.md

 >

 #### Q73.
 You want to know from which paths Terraform is loading providers referenced in your Terraform configuration (*.tf files).
 You need to enable debug messages to find this out.

-- [x] A. Which of the following would achieve this?
+Which of the following would achieve this?

-- [ ] B. Set the environment variable TF_LOG=TRACE
+- [ ] A. Set the environment variable TF_LOG=TRACE
-- [ ] C. Set verbose logging for each provider in your Terraform configuration.
+- [ ] B. Set verbose logging for each provider in your Terraform configuration.
-- [ ] D. Set the environment variable TF_VAR_log=TRACE
+- [ ] C. Set the environment variable TF_VAR_log=TRACE
-- [ ] E. Set the environment variable TF_LOG_PATH.
+- [ ] D. Set the environment variable TF_LOG_PATH.

 > Reference https://www.terraform.io/docs/cli/config/environment-variables.html